Frost Web Annotations Example

 - The Function Returns a FrostApp Instance containing the APIs instances and the

-instance. - On
+firebaseAppinstance. - On

-instance to the getDatabase() function. this instance will be used in the update() function in Mock Data
+Line 8: the firebase DB instance is retrieved by passing thefirebaseAppinstance to the getDatabase() function. this instance will be used in the update() function in Mock Data

 src/database/frost.ts